Deactivating My Facebook and Instagram Accounts

 Will you continue to manage your other Instagram accounts?

-Will you continue using Messenger?
+Will you continue to use Messenger?

 Yes.
 I use Messenger to communicate with almost everyone, and it is a very good platform in my opinion.
 While Twitter has direct messaging capabilities, it isn't very good for quite a few reasons:

 It does not have the ability to send multiple photos and videos at once.

 It does not support inline replies.

 It runs in the same app as Twitter itself, so I could easily miss a message amongst my other Twitter notifications in Notification Centre.
 It would take me a while to see any messages.

 Hopefully this article clarifies the reasoning for why I left the Facebook and Instagram platforms.
 If you have any further questions, please feel free to email me and I'll get back to you as soon as possible.
 Thanks for reading!